justincasher/justincasher.github.io/articles/2024/Hilberts-10th-conjecture/Hilberts-10th-conjecture.md

 }
 </style>
 <br>
-**Abstract.** &nbsp; We follow the proof given in B. Poonen's expository article, [CITE], on how Turing machines and the Halting problem are used to show Hilbert's 10th conjecture is false.
+**Abstract.** &nbsp; These are notes from a talk I gave on Hilbert's 10th problem.
+We follow the proof given in B. Poonen's expository article, [\[CITE\]](), on how Turing machines, and specifically the Halting problem, are used to show Hilbert's 10th conjecture is false.